Structure-Mapping: A computational model of analogy and similarity

 We view structure-mapping as the mechanism by which much of experiential learning takes place.
 We conjecture that much of experiential learning is driven by implicit comparisons among a person's knowledge structures at a given time.
 Analogy is also crucial in learning from instruction and in aligning experiential knowledge with knowledge gained via instruction.

 We have built a set of computational tools to facilitate detailed modeling of human analogical learning and reasoning.
 Our tools are accountable cognitive simulations.
 What we mean by this is that we use a theoretically-driven decomposition of the processes being simulated.
-Any choices which are not determined by the theory (i.e., are empirically open) are made explicitly testable by tightly constrained programming options.
+Any choices that are not determined by the theory (i.e., are empirically open) are made explicitly testable by tightly constrained programming options.
 This allows us to tie particular aspects of the results to particular explicit theoretical assumptions.
 For instance, this enables us to perform sensitivity analyses over assumptions at the levels of numerical parameters, processing assumptions, and representation of stimuli, to gain deeper insights.

 SME: The Structure-Mapping Engine

 The Structure-mapping Engine (SME) is a computer simulation of the analogy and similarity comparisons sanctioned by structure-mapping theory.
 SME takes as input two descriptions, one as the base and the other as the target, and a set of match rules.
 It produces as output mappings which are interpretations of the comparison.
-Each mapping contains three parts: the correspondences between the constituents of the base and target descriptions, a set of candidate inferences which are surmises about the target sanctioned by the mapping, and a structural evaluation score which provides an indication of the quality of the match, based on structural properties.
+Each mapping contains three parts: the correspondences between the constituents of the base and target descriptions, a set of candidate inferences, which are surmises about the target sanctioned by the mapping, and a structural evaluation score, which provides an indication of the quality of the match, based on structural properties.

 Recently we created a new version of SME that operates incrementally.
 That is, new information can be added about the base and/or target, and the existing mappings will be extended with this new information.
 Incremental match processes allow us to more accurately model the use of analogy in a variety of cognitive processing, including problem solving and extended discourse processing.